 Less customizable

 If it were up to you, would you manage your projects in a spreadsheet?
 If so, you might like Wrike.
-Wrike offers the same flexibility of a spreadsheet—with columns for every bit of info you want to track about tasks.
-(If you like spreadsheets but need even more customization, head down to our review of Airtable.)
+Wrike offers the same flexibility of a spreadsheet, with columns for every bit of info you want to track about tasks.
+(If you like spreadsheets but need even more customization, head down to Airtable.)

-Wrike lets your team update the status of tasks at various intervals—in-progress, on hold, canceled, or completed.
-Additionally, you can set the status of projects to green, yellow, red, on hold, or canceled, making it easy to create your weekly project status reports.
+Wrike lets your team update the status of tasks at various intervals: in-progress, on hold, canceled, or completed.
+Additionally, you can set the status of projects to new, in progress, completed, on hold, or canceled, making it easy to create your weekly project status reports.

 While you can do a lot with Wrike's free plan, its best features—including time tracking, Gantt charts, and custom dashboards—do require a premium plan.
 If you're running a small operation now but planning to scale in the future, Wrike grows alongside you, giving you all of the tools you need to run both a single small project and many concurrent large ones.

-Wrike price: The free plan includes unlimited projects for unlimited users; upgrade for $9.80/user/month (billed annually) to the Team plan that includes Gantt charts, shareable dashboards, and more.
+Wrike price: The free plan includes unlimited projects, up to 200 active tasks, and basic AI Essentials features; upgrade for $10/user/month (billed annually) to the Team plan that includes Gantt charts, unlimited tasks, custom fields, and more.

 Read more: Wrike vs. Asana